The French numbering plan is an extension of France’s continental phone system to include overseas departments and territories.

 Call using the local country code or France’s (+33) country code

-French overseas departments and territories using the French numbering plan can be called on using their local country code or using France’s country code (+33).
+Calls to French overseas departments and territories using the French numbering plan are dialed using their local country code or using France’s country code (+33).

 The numbers are interchangeable.